maxkapur/maxkapur.github.io/_posts/2050-12-08-circular-regression.md

 Here is what the predicted model looks like:

 ![The same scatter plot as above, this time with the estimated sine wave drawn on top.
-The estimated wave fits the data well.](/assets/images/cyclical-data-with-fit.svg)
+The estimated function fits the data well.](/assets/images/cyclical-data-with-fit.svg)

 # Notes